leptoquark1/sw-blurhash/docs/guide.md

 Following Messages are available:

 - By Action: The processing of a folder was submitted
-- By Action: The processing of a media item was submitted
+- By Action: The processing of an image was submitted
 - While processing: the remaining items in the queue
 - The processing is finished